 For nearly 20 years Google has used backlinks as a ranking signal for keyword searches.
 Even laymen with little SEO knowledge now know that backlinks are the key to ranking in Google.
 Though this is common knowledge, what most people don’t know is that backlinks in the eyes of Google changed significantly in late 2013.

 Our team discovered what Google changed after 3 weeks of reverse engineering and testing.
-Though we cannot reveal all of the information we gleaned with our tests, the entire world of SEO and backlinks was flipped upside-down when Google made this change.
+Though we cannot reveal all of the information we gleaned from our tests, the entire world of SEO and backlinks was flipped upside-down when Google made this change.
 We hope to dispel some myths about backlinks and we also hope to give you an idea of what a good backlink is today and how bad backlinks can harm your domain permanently.

 Important Things to Remember About Backlinks: